The AGE Thrive Social & Wellness Center – Austin is located in Central Austin at the Historic AGE building (map and

 - Work with the Thrive Social & Wellness Center staff to develop a “role” for your loved one, possibly as a “volunteer” or member of a social club.

 - Give your loved one a reason to attend.
 Tell them the doctor recommended it, or ask them to do it as a favor to you.

 - Do not talk about attending the Thrive Social & Wellness Center until the first day.
 Planning ahead may make your loved one more anxious.

 - Do not ask your loved one if they want to attend or not.
-Tell them that you are bringing them to the adult day center to try it out.
+Tell them that you are bringing them to the Thrive Social & Wellness Center to try it out.
 Be as matter of fact as possible.